 Focusing on the front runners of this particular “league”, the forecast for 2023 shows that Germany tops the ranking concerning the absolute number of millionaires holding more than $ 50 mln of wealth in assets, followed by the UK and Italy.

-(Continue reading the article at European Data Journalism Network)
+(Read the full article on European Data Journalism Network)